bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Beginner-s-Guide-To.md

 -   <span id="fb41">**===** (equal to)</span>
 -   <span id="0fd1">**!==** (not equal to)</span>

-> *Fun Fact: “a” &lt; “b” is considered valid JS Code because string comparisons are compared lexicographically (meaning dictionary order), so “a” is less than “b” because it appears earlier!*
+> *Fun Fact: "a” &lt; "b” is considered valid JS Code because string comparisons are compared lexicographically (meaning dictionary order), so "a” is less than "b” because it appears earlier!*

 > *If there is ever a standstill comparison of two string lexicographically (i.e. app vs apple) the comparison will deem the shorter string lesser.*